geeksblabla/geeksblabla.com/README.md

 ## 🧐 Want to contribute ?

-If you want to contribute check out the [help wanted](https://github.com/devC-Casa/geeksblabla.com/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+sort%3Aupdated-desc) issues for things that need fixing, or suggest some new features by opening new issues.
+If you want to contribute, do check out the [help wanted](https://github.com/devC-Casa/geeksblabla.com/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+sort%3Aupdated-desc) issues for things that need fixing, or suggest some new features by opening new issues.

 ## Add New Episode ?